joegiglio/FixTracks/README.md

 This script was written with Python 3.10.2.
 It uses the Mutagen package which can be installed following the steps below.

+**Technical Stuff**

+I built this script over time and left most of the test code behind for posterity.
+If you are interested in learning from the code, open the main.py file and scroll to the bottom.
+The script calls the "startup" and then "main" functions.

 **Instructions**

 1. Clone project